 During weaning, these phenomena may be aggravated as a result of the shift from an exclusively milk-based diet to the introduction of new foods.

-To reduce the occurrence of these phenomena, it is a good idea to change the nappy frequently and leave the baby without it as long as possible, cleanse accurately and dry skin folds gently and without rubbing.
+To reduce the occurrence of these phenomena, it is a good idea to change the nappy frequently and leave the baby without it as long as possible, cleanse and dry skin folds gently and without rubbing.
 Lastly after cleansing and drying, apply a layer of zinc oxide-based protective and rehydrating ointment to soothe any irritations and insulate the skin from contact with irritants.
-Spend special care in choosing skin cleansing and treatment products of your child, is a further evidence of your care and nurturing, because love, you know it, is skin deep.
+Spend special care in choosing and treatment products of your child skin cleansing, is a further evidence of your care and nurturing, because love, you know it, is skin deep.